menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Laurel Fork is worth considering.

-Being a small town, Laurel Fork does not have a public transit system used by locals to get to and from work.
+Laurel Fork is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-Laurel Fork is a somewhat ethnically-diverse town.
 The people who call Laurel Fork home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Laurel Fork residents report their race to be White, followed by Native American.
-Important ancestries of people in Laurel Fork include English, German, Welsh, Irish, and Italian.
+Important ancestries of people in Laurel Fork include English, German, European, Irish, and Welsh.

 The most common language spoken in Laurel Fork is English.
 Other important languages spoken here include Spanish and Italian.